 Egg donation can help gay couples have a baby with biological ties to one of the fathers

-Supporting the LGBT community is important to the team at Southern California Center for Reproductive Medicine.
-As part of this priority, Robert Anderson MD and Don Royster MD often recommends egg donation to gay couples who visit his Southern California fertility center for help starting or growing their families.
+Supporting the LGBTQ community is important to the team at the Southern California Center for Reproductive Medicine.
+As part of this priority, Robert Anderson MD and Don Royster MD often recommend egg donation to gay couples who visit our Southern California fertility center for help starting or growing their families.

 The process of egg donation starts with selecting an egg donor

 When a couple comes to our Southern California fertility center for help with family building, they often tell us that they want their baby to be biologically related to one of them.
 Egg donation makes this possible.
 The first step of egg donation is finding an egg donor.

 Gay couples can work with our donor egg program and use an anonymous egg donor.
 Egg donor programs screen all potential egg donors to make sure that each donor is physically and mentally healthy and willing to follow through on their commitment to donate.
 Although this form of egg donation is anonymous, couples can access information about each donor’s appearance, education, health and interests.

 Another option for gay couples is asking a family member or friend to serve as their egg donor.
 Many couples like this option because they already know the mother of their future child.
 However, with this option, the couple is responsible for interviewing and screening the egg donor.
 We are also required to follow industry regulations regarding screening.